Api-visualizer/city-data-visualizer-FE/README.md

 ### How to deploy

-CI/CD: By pushing on the master branch, our Github Action automatically deploys the web application.
+CI/CD: By pushing on the master branch, our Github Action automatically deploys the web application / backend service.

 ### Tools / Frameworks being used